merenlab/anvio/anvio/docs/programs/anvi-run-globdb-functions.md

 {{ codestart }}
 anvi-run-globdb-functions -c %(contigs-db)s \
-                          --globdb-data-dir /path/to/globaa/data
+                          --globdb-data-dir /path/to/globdb/data
 {{ codestop }}

-Or set the environment variable `ANVIO_GLOBAA_DATA_DIR` once and omit the flag.
+Or set the environment variable `ANVIO_GLOBDB_DATA_DIR` once and omit the flag.

 ### How the cutoffs work